What are Allergy Drops?

-Allergy drops are a form of allergy treatment that involves administration of a small dose of liquid allergen under the tongue.
-Also called sublingual immunotherapy, these drops seek to achieve long-term relief from allergies by building a systemic tolerance to an applicable antigen.
+Allergy drops are a form of allergy treatment that involves the administration of a small dose of liquid allergen under the tongue.
+Also called sublingual immunotherapy (SLIT), these drops seek to achieve long-term relief from allergies by building a systemic tolerance to an applicable antigen.

 Allergy drops and shots share the same objective, to decrease the body’s reaction to a particular antigen or antigens.
 Where the two treatments differ is in the method of administration.
-Allergy drops are self-administered under the tongue, whereas allergy shots are administered in an allergist’s office.
+Allergy drops are self-administered under the tongue, whereas allergy shots are administered in our clinic offices.

-- Allergy drops are convenient because treatment is administered at home.
+- Convenience: Allergy drops are convenient because treatment is administered at home.

-- Fewer visits to the allergy office are necessary, which lowers the overall cost of treatment.
+- Cost: Fewer visits to the allergy office are necessary, which lowers the overall cost of treatment.

-- Most cases improve with less medication for allergy symptom management.
+- Effectiveness: Most cases improve with less medication for allergy symptom management.